scikit-tda/ripser.py/README.md

 you will see confirmation that robinhood was found or not.

 <sup>1</sup> The Python package is already compiled with `robin_hood` by default.

+If you are having trouble installing, please let us know!

 ## Usage